Professor of Education and Social Policy, and of Sociology | Chair of IPR’s Program on Poverty, Race, and Inequality

 Rosenbaum.
 J., J. Rosenbaum, J. Stephan, A. Foran, and P. Schuetz 2015.
 Beyond BA blinders: Cultural impediments to college success.
 My 4-year degree was the longest 8 years of my life.
 In The Cultural Matrix: Understanding Black Youth, ed.
 O. Patterson.
 Cambridge, Ma.: Harvard University Press.

 Rosenbaum.
 J., C. Ahearn, C. Ng, and K. Becker.
 2015.
 Convergences between high school and college in preparing youth for employment.
-Convergence: U.S. Education Policy Fifty Years After the ESEA and HEA of 1965.
-Eds.
+In Convergence: U.S. Education Policy Fifty Years After the ESEA and HEA of 1965, eds.
 C. Loss and P. McGuinn.
 Cambridge, Ma.: Harvard Education Press.

 Rosenbaum, J., C. Ahearn, K. Becker, and J. Rosenbaum.
 2014.
 The new Forgotten Half and research directions to support them.
 Research Report, Program on Inequality.
 W.T.
 Grant Foundation: New York City.

 Rosenbaum, J., C. Ahearn, and K. Becker.
 2014.
 Using structure to boost college completion.
 In The Four-Year Myth, 20–21.
 Washington, D.C.: Complete College America.

 Rosenbaum, J., K. Cepa, and Janet Rosenbaum.
 2013.
 Beyond the one-size-fits-all college degree.
 Contexts 12(1): 49–52.

 Rosenbaum, J., and Janet Rosenbaum.
 2013.
 Beyond BA blinders: Lessons from occupational colleges and certificate programs for non-traditional students.
 Journal of Economic Perspectives 27(2): 153–72.